 The Ocean Malibu Two XL comes with two adjustable ergonomic seats that can easily be removed if you wish to convert this tandem kayak into a single.
 The seats have a padded backrest and are very comfortable even over long distances.

 The hull is made of high-quality plastic and feels very durable.
-It has slightly raised bow which cuts the water and smaller waves well while keeping the entire kayak safely above the water line.
+It has a slightly raised bow which cuts the water and smaller waves well while keeping the entire kayak safely above the waterline.

 The Malibu Two XL is not designed for rapids, quick rivers, or the open seas.
 We may assume that it is a family recreational kayak ideally suited for waters below Class III.

 As is the case with most sit-on-top tandem kayaks, you should not expect to go really fast in the Malibu Two XL.
 Although two experienced kayakers might get some decent speed from this tandem kayak, it performs the best when gently cruising on calm waters.